corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/ledger-recovery-flow.md

 there is a one-to-one association with a single transaction on a node.
 * `totalRecoveredTransactions`: Long; total number of recovered transactions.
 This may be less than the total number of Distribution Records if there are any transactions that already exist in the recovering node's database.
+* `totalRecoveredInFlightTransactions`: Long; total number of in-flight transactions recovered where the `alsoFinalize` option has been specified.
 * `totalErrors`: Long; total number of errors encountered upon attempting recovery.
 See the node logs for details of these errors.

 A `LedgerRecoveryException` is thrown if a fatal error occurs upon attempting recovery; for example, if no time window is specified and no time window configuration is defined.